patterniha/MMDF/README.md

 it is designed to work with xray-core.(or any tools that support trojan inbound/outbound)

-MMDF only communicates with Xray-core, MMDF receive the data from xray-core, and after processing, forwards the data to xray-core.
+MMDF only communicates with Xray-core, it receive the data from xray-core, and after processing, forwards the data to xray-core.

 currently, only trojan inbound/outbound is implemented in MMDF.